tmerel/PTMoreR/README.md

 <img src="Figure1app.png" align="center" height="378" width="900"/>

 ## How to use
-A detailed introduction of this software can be found in the [Supplementary Notes](https://github.com/wangshisheng/PTMoreR/blob/master/SupplementaryNotes.pdf).
+A detailed introduction of this software can be found in the [Manual](https://github.com/wangshisheng/PTMoreR/blob/master/manual.pdf).

 ## Run it locally
 This tool is developed with R, so if you want to run it locally, you may do some preparatory work: